bkw777/Model_T_RAM/doc/DIP_PCB_legs.md

 7. Cut the wire flush with the top of the PCB.
 ![](wire_legs_7.jpg)

-8. Repeat 6. and 7. for pin #15 (the opposite corner pin)
+8. Repeat 6. and 7. for the opposite corner pin
-9. Solder those 2 pins.
+9. Solder those 2 corner pins.
 ![](wire_legs_8-9.jpg)

 10 Repeat 6. and 7. for all other pins.